This article provides various tips to help troubleshoot campaigns.

 In order for a triggered campaign to send a message, it must be in the running state.
 To put a triggered campaign in the running state, activate it.

-Workflow campaigns automatically transition from ready to running when the first users arrive at their associated workflow nodes.
+Journey campaigns automatically transition from ready to running when the first users arrive at their associated journey tiles.
 By contrast, triggered campaigns do not automatically transition from ready to running when a triggering API call is made.